 Music & Sammy

+Music was a Premarin mare rescued at eight years old while in foal to Sammy.
+She was extremely hard to control and severely distrusted humans.
 Celia took both Music and two-week old Sammy in, and within six weeks children were riding Music.
 Sammy has been adopted to the Santa Monica Police Department where he works patrol.
 Please see Music's story above.

-Laughing Ponies who have gone to Greener Pastures,
+Laughing Ponies who have gone to Greener Pastures.

-they will be forever missed.
+They will be forever missed.

 Randy was rescued from a "killer buyer" ranch, where he would be used as a rental until he was broken down and then shipped to a slaughter house.
 He was one of the best "people trainers" on the ranch.
 Randy lived a happy life for 35 years, his most memorable after he was rescued.